 TAPERED Fit Shirts

 So now we know the difference with tailored fit vs slim fit.
 Finding a shirt that fits your body as it should can be very difficult.
-With the introduction of TAPERED™ fit shirts however, you now have the option for shirts that are fitted, but have enough stretch to provide comfort for all day wear.
+With the introduction of TAPERED fit shirts however, you now have the option for shirts that are fitted, but have enough stretch to provide comfort for all day wear in comparison to slim fit.
 Whether you are slim, athletic or a bodybuilder.
 Ditch the baggy shirts and wear shirts that look and feel like a bespoke piece!
 Check out our best seller here.